 If you don’t like the idea of waiting, you could simply try flipping graded cards.

-Of course, you need an eye for spotting a good deal, but there are plenty of opportunities on eBay to buy graded cards, and simply relist them at a 10-20% premium.
+Of course, you need an eye for spotting a good deal, but there are plenty of opportunities on eBay to buy graded cards, only to relist them in a short time frame for a 20-50% premium.

 From a purist’s perspective, it’s a bit of a soulless strategy.